KabriAcid/auk-web/README.md

 - Enhanced accessibility
 - Integration with university systems
 - Content management capabilities
+- Optimized performance and security

 ## Branch Naming Conventions

-To maintain consistency and clarity in our version control, we follow these branch naming conventions:
+To maintain consistency and clarity in version control, we follow these branch naming conventions:

 ### General Guidelines
 - Use **lowercase letters** and **hyphens** to separate words (e.g., `feature/username`).